 - Have a HVF radio and/or cell phone on board.
 Hopefully, all you experience on the lake is smooth sailing.
 However, if something goes wrong, it is important to be able to have the ability to immediately call for help.
 It is also useful to carry a flare gun just in case.

 - In case of a boating accident: Despite the many precautions you can take, boating accidents unfortunately do happen.
-At the E. Stewart Jones Hacker Murphy law firm, our personal injury lawyers have represented boating accident victims throughout Upstate New York.
+At the E. Stewart Jones Hacker Murphy law firm, we have represented boating accident victims throughout Upstate New York.

 For more detailed boating safety information, please download the New York State Boating Guide.